dnanexus-archive/bigtop/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.
+Builds the app for production and places files in the `build` folder.

 The build is minified and the filenames include the hashes.